openfaas/python-flask-template/README.md

 Templates available in this repository:

-- python27-flask
+- python3-http
+- python3-http-debian (ideal for compiled dependencies like numpy, pandas, pillow)

 - python3-flask
-- python3-flask-debian
+- python3-flask-debian (ideal for compiled dependencies like numpy, pandas, pillow)
-- python3-flask-armhf

-- python3-http
-- python3-http-debian
-- python3-http-armhf
+- python27-flask (Python 2.7 is deprecated)

 Notes:
-- To build and deploy a function for Raspberry Pi or ARMv7 in general, use the language templates ending in *-armhf*
+- To build and deploy a function for an ARM computer, you'll need to use `faas-cli publish --platforms`

 ## Picking your template